 For grades of IP or I, once the I or IP is replaced (required prior to mid-term of the follow semester) by a grade, including a change to F, that becomes the posting date of the final grade.
 Administrative grades such as W (withdrawal) are handled through the Registrar’s Office.

 A student may transfer up to six (6) hours of graduate credit with a minimum grade of “B” from an accredited institution upon approval of the student’s graduate director.
+A degree program may have a different number of allowable credit hours, which may be found on their catalog page or web page.
 The School of Education has a five (5) year limitation on courses that are transferable.

 *The School of Physical Therapy does not accept graduate-level transfer credit from other institutions toward the Doctorate of Physical Therapy (D.P.T.) degree.
 Veteran students who apply to the physical therapy programs are eligible for consideration of graduate level transfer credits from accredited institutions.